papercutter0324/F-PASS/README.md

 ## Features

-- **System Configuration**: Set hostname, configure DNF, enable auto-updates, install SSH, check for firmware updates, and enable RPM Fusion repositories.
-- **Essential Apps**: Install popular command-line tools and utilities with detailed descriptions.
-- **Additional Apps**: Choose from a wide range of applications categorized by purpose:
-  - Internet & Communication (browsers, email clients, messaging apps)
-  - Office & Productivity
-  - Media & Graphics
-  - Gaming & Emulation
-  - System Tools
-  - Remote Access & Networking
-  - File Sharing & Download
-- **Customization**:
-  - Install fonts (Windows, Google, Adobe Source)
-  - Install themes (e.g., Tela Icon Theme)
-  - Configure power settings
-  - Set up development environments (Zsh, Oh My Zsh, Miniconda)
-- **Advanced Options**: Add custom shell commands to be included in the generated script.
+**Features**
 - **Script Preview**: View a preview of the generated script before downloading.
 - **One-Click Download**: Generate and download the customized script with a single click.
 - **Output Mode Selection**: Choose between Quiet (hide command output) and Verbose (show full output) modes.

+**Menu Categories**
+- **System Configuration**: Set hostname, configure DNF, enable auto-updates, and other useful setup options.
+- **Recommended Apps**: A range of essetial and/or popular command-line tools and utilities.
+- **Internet Apps**: A selection of popular browsers, messaging clients, download apps, and more.
+- **Productivity Apps**: Office suites, notetaking apps, and programming IDEs.
+- **Mulitmedia Apps**: Video, music, and image players and editors.
+- **Gaming Apps**: A collection of popular game stores, launchers, and emulators.
+- **Management Apps**: Password managers, system management, hardware support, and more.
+- **Customization**: Additional fonts, themes, and more.
+- **Advanced Options**: Add custom shell commands to be included in the generated script.

 ## Requirements